-Emphasis of matter
+Emphasis of matters

-We draw attention to the section of Note 19 entitled 'Exploration and Production Contract Work Programs' in the consolidated financial statements, which describes that the work programs for exploration and production contracts include a required level of "Investments" (financial obligations) as defined in the contracts.
+We draw attention to the section of Note 18 entitled 'Exploration and Production Contract Work Programs' in the consolidated financial statements, which describes that the work programs for exploration and production contracts include a required level of "Investments" (financial obligations) as defined in the contracts.
 Failure by the Group to meet the required level of financial obligations in any given year results in a financial penalty for that year of 1% of the amount by which actual performance falls short of the required level.
 Repeated non-compliances by a license holder could result in a license being terminated, unless the non-compliances have been remedied by the license holder or waived by the licensing authority.
-At the date of this report the Group had not received any notifications of actual or threatened termination of any of the Group's licenses.
-Our opinion is not modified in respect of this matter.